-Antiprotozoal and antibacterial (anerobic bacteria).
-Indicated in urogenital trichomoniasis, nonspecific vaginitis, giardiasis, intestinal and hepatic amebiasis, acute ulcerative gingivitis and prophylaxis of postoperative infections by anaerobic bacteria.
+An antiprotozoal and antibacterial (anaerobic bacteria).
+Indicated in urogenital trichomoniasis, non-specific vaginitis, giardiasis, intestinal and hepatic amebiasis, acute ulcerative gingivitis and prophylaxis of postoperative infections by anaerobic bacteria.

 Administered orally or intravenously in a single or daily dose for 3 to 6 days according to pathology.

-It is excreted into breast milk in clinically non-significant amount (Evaldson 1985, Männistö 1983, Wood 1982) which is much lower than the dose that is prescribed to infants.
+It is excreted in breastmilk in clinically insignificant amounts (Evaldson 1985, Männistö 1983, Wood 1982), much lower than the dose prescribed to infants.

-Some authors recommend waiting 72 hours after the last dose before restarting breastfeeding (CDC 2010, Evaldson 1985).
-Meanwhile, express and discard breastmilk regularly.
+Some authors recommend waiting 3 days before breastfeeding again following administration (CDC 2010, Evaldson 1985).
+In the meantime, express and discard breastmilk regularly.